 A Franklin native and graduate of the Franklin Special School District, Mr. Blair is a strong community advocate.

-First appointed to serve a two-year vacancy in 2008, Mrs. Newman is now serving her second four-year term on the board, currently in the role of treasurer.
-By participating in training at the local, state and national levels, she has attained Level II Boardsmanship status.
+First appointed to serve a two-year vacancy in 2008, Mrs. Newman is now serving her second four-year term on the board.
+Past leadership roles include service as the Board Treasurer.
+Also, by participating in training at the local, state and national levels, she has attained Level II Boardsmanship status.

 Throughout her time on the Board thus far, she has also served as a member of the school equity committee and on the strategic planning communications task force with the goal of communicating and engaging all constituents on the goals, vision and passion of the FSSD.